 It’s no secret that the average American wastes a lot of water in the bathroom.
-In fact, the average person uses about 17 gallons per minute in the shower alone!
-That might not seem like a lot, but if you multiply that by minutes in your showers or baths each day, it starts to add up fast.
+In fact, it adds up to about 17 gallons per minute in the shower alone!
+That might not seem like a lot per shower, but if you multiply that by minutes in your showers or baths each day, it starts to add up fast.

 1. Test Your Showerhead

 How much water does your shower use per minute?
 In the United States, gallons per minute shouldn’t exceed 2.5 GPM; otherwise, you should replace your showerhead ASAP.

 Measuring the flow doesn’t require special equipment.
 All you need is a bucket or bowl, a measuring cup, and a timer.
 Sounds like a recipe, doesn’t it?
 A recipe for savings.

 - Place the bucket under the shower head, then turn on the water and timer simultaneously (with your three hands, or as close to simultaneously as possible).

 - When the timer reaches 10 seconds, turn the water off.

 - Use the measuring cup to measure the water in the bucket.